softdev-7-leaf/leaf/README.md

 1/20/15 - API success!
 Now able to access data from NYC Open Data.

-1/23/15 - Finishing format for high school pages, with statistics, and possibly the option to have a list of high schools which the user can customize.
-Incorporate more APIs from OpenData.

-1/23/15 - Finish up register, login, and session.

-1/24/15 - Allow users to rate and review high schools, and add schools to their list, or "tree."
+1/25/15 - David finishing format for high school pages and made more templates.
+Brian incorporated more APIs from OpenData, and combined all API data from separate API's into one database.

 1/27/15 - Project is due!